 - Women Entrepreneurs of Medellín

 - Blogging In Medellín

 And some of these groups have meetups.
 For example, Medellin Guru hosts the largest expat meetups in Medellín monthly.
-The November 2018 Medellin Guru meetup had over 120 attendees.
-And the January 2019 Medellin Guru meetup is expected be larger.
+The February 2019 Medellin Guru meetup had over 175 attendees.
+And the March 2019 Medellin Guru meetup is expected be similar size or larger

 Also, many other events in the city are regularly posted to these groups.